 Whereas the governmental health insurance is accessible for everyone studying or working in Germany, certain conditions apply for private health insurance depending on such factors as the purpose of stay, country of origin etc. However, in most of the cases, it is up to you to decide whether you want to go for governmental or private health insurance.

-Comparison of German health insurance types
+Comparison of the German health insurance types

 The statutory health insurance covers general medical needs, including basic dental care.
 More specific medical treatments are covered only by a private insurance provider.